Legal Issues & Consent

-Individual psychotherapy sessions for children and adolescents are 45 minutes, and are billed at one hour.
-The other 15 minutes are used for my notes and for giving you brief progress updates.
 Because I do not bill insurance, and psychotherapy is often a benefit provided by insurance, I usually encourage parents to use their insurance benefit if psychotherapy is indicated.
 If you wish to use your insurance, you should contact your insurance company for a list of providers.

 I routinely provide parental training in behavioral intervention so that they may become “therapists” in their own home.
 Behavioral intervention usually entails parent training and ongoing consultation.

 The information provided on this website does not constitute legal or psychological advice.
 I am not an attorney.
 I cannot act as your doctor unless we have established a professional relationship.

 I cannot promise to answer e-mails, and e-mails or phone contacts do not constitute a professional relationship.
 If you have an emergency, dial 911 and request mental health help.

 I am not responsible for advertising about my services or listings about my services that have not been authorized by me (i.e. local parent handbooks, etc.).

 If you are having a legal or psychological problem, contact a professional.
 While several useful self help books and groups exist, it is recommended you seek the help of a professional before taking any actions or choosing inaction.

 By using this website or in contacting me, your email address or any other personal information will not be shared with or sold to anyone.